lmeadors/xppio/README.md

 See how it just ignores missing fields?
 What happened there?

 By default, xppio ignores missing fields.
 If you want to to blow up in this case, you CAN make it happen by adding an exception handler that explodes.
 Your choice, not mine.
-It's open source, and it's extensible.
+It's open source and it's extensible, too.

 Nesting?
 ------